 I chose colored pencil and pastel as my medium for this piece where the vibrant colors enabled me to enhance the hues of the setting sun reflected on the elephants body.

 Within the first 10 minutes on the opening night of Humane Society International Extinction Denied fundraiser art exhibition the drawing sold for $1200.
 The exhibtion was held on Monday 10th September, 2007 at the ArtHouse hotel in Sydney.
-All proceeds went towards HSI animal protection campaigns in Australia and overseas.
+100% of proceeds went towards HSI animal protection campaigns in Australia and overseas.

 The photo reference for this drawing was kindly supplied by Marie Strydom of African Wildlife Photography.

 |Evening Sun | Giclee (signed/numbered)||25||51.00cm H x 40.00cm W||$200.00 USD||